Health Benefits for Runners over 50

 There have been several recent studies that have debunked that myth.

-For runners over 50, pre-run and post-run stretching is essential as well.
+For runners over 50, pre-run and post-run stretching are essential as well.

 Studies on running have shown the opposite because running tends to be protective of knee arthritis.